unionj-cloud/awesome-toolbox/README.md

 ## Microservice
 * [HikoQiu/go-eureka-client](https://github.com/HikoQiu/go-eureka-client)(Go): Non-offical implementation of Spring Cloud Eureka client for go
+* [rest-assured/rest-assured](https://github.com/rest-assured/rest-assured)(Java): Testing and validation of REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
+REST Assured brings the simplicity of using these languages into the Java domain

 ## Miscellaneous
 * [dimchansky/utfbom](https://github.com/dimchansky/utfbom)(Go): detect BOM, remove BOM and detect file encoding from BOM